reymon359/how-to-live/docs/index.md

+## First attempt

+This was my rough first attempt to represent what I had in my mind.

-## Ramón Morcillo 24-08-2020
+Ramón Morcillo 24-08-2020

 These last months I have expressed my thought with a lot of people and most of them have told me they like the way I think and some things I said.
 I learned all these things from myself, Software Development, books, and other people.
 The more you live and learn about life you start seeing connections and realizing that everything is related and connected with everything.
 This is why all the related tags.
 I want to create a visual map of all of this, maybe using UML.

-Life is complicated and awesome at the same time.This doc tries to help at it and make it better.
+Life is complicated and awesome at the same time.
+This doc tries to help at it and make it better.
 Is hard to try to document all of this list.
 Maybe adding tags